Glen Keane

-Glen Keane (born April 13, 1954) is an American animator, author and illustrator.
-He was a character animator at Walt Disney Animation Studios for feature films including The Little Mermaid, Beauty and the Beast, Aladdin, Pocahontas, Tarzan and Tangled.
+Glen Keane is an American animator, director, author and illustrator.
+As a character animator at Walt Disney Animation Studios for 38 years (1974–2012), he worked on feature films including The Little Mermaid, Beauty and the Beast, Aladdin, Pocahontas, Tarzan and Tangled.
 He received the 1992 Annie Award for character animation and the 2007 Winsor McCay Award for lifetime contribution to the field of animation.
-He was named a Disney Legend in 2013.
+He was named a Disney Legend in 2013, a year after retiring from the studio.

 In 2017, Keane directed Dear Basketball, an animated short film based on Kobe Bryant's retirement poem in The Players' Tribune, for which Keane and Bryant received the Academy Award for Best Animated Short Film at the 90th Academy Awards.

 Early life

-Keane was born in Philadelphia, Pennsylvania, the son of cartoonist Bil Keane, creator of The Family Circus, and Australian-born Thelma Keane (née Carne).
-He was raised in Paradise Valley, Arizona as a Roman Catholic.
+Keane was born in Philadelphia, the son of cartoonist Bil Keane, creator of The Family Circus, and Australian-born Thelma Keane (née Carne).
+He grew up in Paradise Valley, Arizona next to Scottsdale, as a Catholic.

 Keane's interest in art developed from observing his father's work as a cartoonist.
 (Keane's father based his Family Circus character of Billy on Glen's younger self.)
 To encourage Glen to draw, his father gave him a copy of Burne Hogarth's Dynamic Anatomy, and recommended he observe body forms and practice creative approaches to life drawing.

-After graduating from high school at Brophy College Preparatory in 1972, Keane applied to the California Institute of the Arts School of Art, rather than accepting a football scholarship to another college.
+After graduating from high school at Brophy College Preparatory in Phoenix in 1972, Keane applied to the California Institute of the Arts School of Art in Santa Clarita, southwest of Palmdale, rather than accepting a football scholarship to another college.
 His application was accidentally sent to the Program in Experimental Animation (then called Film Graphics), where he was mentored by Jules Engel.

 Career

 Keane left CalArts in 1974 and joined Disney the same year, where he spent three years working with veteran animator Ollie Johnston on the characters Bernard and Penny in The Rescuers.
-He subsequently animated Elliott the Dragon in Pete's Dragon, and the climactic bear showdown in The Fox and the Hound.
+He then animated Elliott the Dragon in Pete's Dragon, and the climactic bear showdown in The Fox and the Hound.